fatboy72/prozerspanung/wp-content/plugins/wp-google-map-plugin/readme.txt

 * Display Road Map view.
 This is the default map type
 * Display Google Earth satellite images on just one click
 * Display maps in a blend of normal and satellite views
-* Display physical maps based on terrain information
+* Display physical maps based on terrain information.
+* Assign your own markers to categories or choose from +500 readymade markers provided by the [Maps Icons Collection](https://mapicons.mapsmarker.com).
 * Display traffic real time conditions and overlays using Traffic Layers
 * Add bicycle path information to your maps using the Bicycling Layer
 * Display physical maps based on terrain information
 * A Cross Browser Compatible plugin.
 Fully tested on IE8, IE9, IE10 and all major browsers
 * Enable visual refresh on any Google Map at a button’s click
-* No need of any Google API key.
-Based on API Version 3.
 * Fully Responsive.
 Tested on real devices.
 * Display one infowindow at a time.
 * Multi-lingual Supported.